whatthejeff/breeze/demos/README.md

 Demos
 =====

 Some demos have been included to help you get started with the Breeze Framwork.
-For help installing and configuring these demos, see the `INSTALL.mkd` file.
-For more information regarding how these demos work, see the `README.mkd` file in the root of the Breeze project.
+For help installing and configuring these demos, see the `INSTALL.md` file.
+For more information regarding how these demos work, see the `README.md` file in the root of the Breeze project.

 blog
 ----